The date for the next Danefold Farm Market is 31 May 2025. Free entry. 9 am to 4 pm.

-What’s not to love about a new West Sussex farmers market?
-The first Danefold Country Market last year had the feel of a village fete on a balmy summer’s day.
-Set in a field, with the South Downs as a suitable backdrop (and with the advantage of free parking in the field) there was a live band, a cake stall, a wide range of local produce and crafts and a few rural craft demos along with Danefold Farms beef burgers and chip butties.
+What’s not to love about a Sussex farmers market and the Danefold Country Market also has the feel of a village fete.
+Set in a field, with the South Downs as a suitable backdrop (and with the advantage of free parking in the field) there is a live band, a cake stall, a wide range of local produce and crafts and a few rural craft demos along with Danefold Farms beef burgers and chip butties.

 At the far end of the stalls, you could hear the gentle and reassuring chug of a couple of vintage engines brought out and proudly displayed by collectors and there was the expected assortment of straw hats, summer dresses and people with dogs and arms full of plants, browsing the delightful selection of stalls.